-The 2020 Milliman Long Term Care Insurance Survey, published in the July issue, was the 22nd consecutive annual review of long term care insurance (LTCI) published by Broker World magazine.
-It analyzed individual product sales and Genworth group sales, reporting sales distributions and detailed insurer and product characteristics.
+The 2021 Milliman Long Term Care Insurance Survey, published in the July issue of Broker World magazine, was the 23rd consecutive annual review of long-term care insurance (LTCI) published by Broker World magazine.
+It analyzed product sales, reporting sales distributions and detailed insurer and product characteristics.

 From 2006-2009, Broker World published separate group LTCI surveys, but discontinued those surveys when the availability of group LTCI policies shrank.
-In 2011, Broker World began annual analysis of worksite sales of individual products in August to complement the July overall market analysis.
+In 2011, Broker World began this August annual analysis of worksite (“WS”) sales to complement the July overall market analysis.

-The worksite market consists of individual policies and group certificates (“policies” henceforth) sold with employer support, such as permitting on-site solicitation and/or paying or collecting premiums.
-If a business owner buys an individual policy and pays for it through her/his business, some participants may report such policies as “worksite” policies while others might not if it was not processed as a worksite group.
-If a business sponsors general LTC/LTCI educational meetings, with employees pursuing any interest in LTCI off-site, such sales are not counted here as WS sales.
+The WS market consists of individual policies and group certificates (“policies” henceforth) sold with employer support, such as permitting on-site solicitation and/or paying or collecting premiums.
+If a business owner buys a policy for herself and pays for it through her business, participants likely would not report her policy as a WS policy because it was not part of a WS group.
+If a business sponsors general LTC/LTCI educational meetings, with employees pursuing any interest in LTCI off-site, sales would not be reported as WS sales.

 About the Survey

-Our survey includes worksite (WS) sales and statistical distributions from MassMutual, National Guardian Life, New York Life, and Northwestern, and worksite sales data from Genworth, LifeSecure and Transamerica.
-We compare WS sales to individual LTCI policies that are not worksite policies (NWS) and to total sales (Total).
+Our survey includes WS sales and statistical distributions from National Guardian Life, New York Life, and Northwestern and WS sales data from LifeSecure and Transamerica.
+We estimated sales from some other insurers and compare WS sales to individual LTCI policies that are not WS policies (NWS) and to total sales (Total).

-The July issue also included sales of the California Public Employees Retirement System (CalPERS) program.
-CalPERS eligibility is based California public employment, but the program operates more like an affinity group than a worksite group, so it was counted as affinity sales in July and is not included as a worksite product in this article.
+The July issue included data for the California Public Employees Retirement System (CalPERS) program.
+CalPERS eligibility is based on California public employment, but the program operates more like an affinity group than a WS group, so it was counted as affinity sales in July and is in the NWS data, not the WS data, in this article.